Bible Study Overview: Hebrews for Today’s Disciple

 “Now faith is the assurance of things hoped for, the conviction of things not seen.”– Hebrews 11:1 (ESV)

-This is not wishful thinking; it is a settled trust anchored in God’s character.
+This is a settled trust anchored in God’s character.

 “Therefore, since we are surrounded by so great a cloud of witnesses… let us run with endurance the race that is set before us, looking to Jesus…”– Hebrews 12:1–2 (ESV)